 White mold is the common name for the disease and the fungal pathogen, Sclerotinia sclerotiorum.
 The fungus survives long term in the soil as sclerotia, which are dried masses of mold covered with a black rind.

 On diseased annuals with tall flower stalks, a straw-colored or water-soaked lesion runs up and down the stalk and spreads onto the attached blossoms or leaves.
 White mold grows on the diseased tissues.
 Small white clumps of mold are the beginnings of new sclerotia that turn gray and then black when they are mature.

 Thiophanate-methyl, sold as Thiomyl, is the only conventional fungicide available to home gardeners that helps manage white mold.
-Spray susceptible winter to prevent white mold or to slow its spread.
-Spraying the biofungicide Bacillus pumilus, sold as Sonata, is an organic option that may have some benefit.
+Spray susceptible winter annuals to prevent white mold or to slow its spread.